$T\overline{T}$-deformed free energy of the Airy model: Introduction

 As can be seen in the deformed energy spectrum \eqref{energyspectra}, the sign of $\lambda > 0$ violates unitarity when the undeformed energy is $E > 1/8\lambda$. \footnote{Throughout this paper, we frequently use the terminology ``bad sign'' for $\lambda > 0 $ as the deformed energy spectrum is complex-valued when $E > 1/8\lambda$.
 The ``good sign'' corresponds to $\lambda < 0$ and the deformed energy spectrum is always real for all energy values.} The authors of \cite{Iliesiu:2020zld} carefully dealt with this violation of unitarity and restored it in their rigorous non-perturbative treatment for the deformed partition function from a Wheeler-de Witt wavefunctional perspective.
 In short, one writes a linear combination of the wavefunctional of the two branches \eqref{energyspectra} such that the density of states stays real for all energies.

 Other treatments of the deformation parameter $\lambda$'s sign are addressed by \cite{Rosso:2020wir} from a double-scaled matrix model perspective of JT gravity with an attempt to define the dual deformed matrix model description at a finite cutoff.
 Unfortunately, the analysis of \cite{Rosso:2020wir} was unable to match the $T\overline{T}$-deformed correlators between JT gravity and the dual matrix model, but did provide several alternative methods on how one could properly make this correspondence well-defined.
-We will discuss the importance of \cite{Iliesiu:2020zld} and \cite{Rosso:2020wir} more throughout various places of the paper.
+We will discuss the importance of \cite{Iliesiu:2020zld} and \cite{Rosso:2020wir} more throughout various places of the paper.\footnote{A recent proposal in \cite{He:2022bbb} successfully matched the $T\overline{T}$-deformed partition functions of $\mathcal{N} = 1$ type 0A and type 0B JT supergravity with the associated matrix models.
+Additional evidence of the duality from \cite{He:2022bbb} was calculating the deformed $T\overline{T}$-deformed matrix model correlators via topological recursion relations.}

 Having laid out the motivations for studying the $T\overline{T}$ deformation in JT gravity and its dual matrix model, we will now summarize results found in this paper.